People Who Lack A Filter Frequently Say These 20 Things

 Unsplash

-This phrase is often used to invalidate someone’s feelings or dismiss their concerns.
+This is a quick way to invalidate someone’s feelings or dismiss their concerns.
 It’s important to remember that everyone experiences emotions differently, and there’s no right or wrong way to feel.
 Instead of criticising someone for being “too emotional,” try to understand their perspective and offer support.

 20. “I don’t have a filter.”